 Cassandra by Kathryn Gossow

-Is the future set like concrete, or a piece of clay we can mould?
+Is the future set in concrete, or a piece of clay we can mould?

 After meeting with her new, genius neighbor Athena, Cassie thinks she has unlocked the secret of her powers.
 But as her visions grow more vivid, she learns that the cost of honing her gift may be her sanity.